AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/b2c-auth-code/README.md

 Implementing B2C user-flows is a matter of initiating token requests against the corresponding authorities.
 Some user-flows are slightly more complex.
 For example, to initiate the **password-reset**, the user first needs to click on the **forgot my password** link on the Azure sign-in screen, which causes B2C service to respond with an error.
 We then catch this error, and trigger another sign-in, this time against the `https://fabrikamb2c.b2clogin.com/fabrikamb2c.onmicrosoft.com/B2C_1_reset` authority.

+> :information_source: This sample demonstrates the legacy password-reset user-flow.
+There's now a [new password reset experience](https://docs.microsoft.com/azure/active-directory-b2c/add-password-reset-policy?pivots=b2c-user-flow#self-service-password-reset-recommended) that is part of the sign-up or sign-in policy.
+As such, you don't need a separate policy for password reset anymore.
+See the [b2c-auth-code-pkce](../b2c-auth-code-pkce/README.md) sample for how this works.

 In order to keep track of these *flows*, we create some global objects and manipulate these in the rest of the application.

 > :warning: In a real-world scenario, these objects will be specific to each request or user.
 As such, you might want to store them in a **session** variable.